How to prevent indoor flooding

 - don’t overfill the kettle – only boil enough for your immediate use

-- consider getting small aids such as a kettle tipper – the Disabled Living Foundation has more information.
+- consider getting small aids such as a kettle tipper – visit Living Made Easy.

-Water in your hot tank is usually stored at 60°C (140°F) in order to kill bacteria, but at this temperature it can burn so it needs to be cooled before use.
+Water in your hot tank is usually stored at 60°C (140°F) to kill bacteria.
+But at this temperature it can burn, so it needs to be cooled before use.
 When you’re running a bath, always run the cold water before the hot.

 A thermostatic mixing valve (TMV) accurately controls the temperature of water and can reduce the risk of scalding.
 You can fit TMVs to the hot and cold pipework near your washbasin or bath at a relatively low cost.
 You can find reliable tradespeople to help you fit one through Trustmark, a government-backed scheme, or Checkatrade.com.
 Or ask your friends and neighbours for recommendations.
-You can also get help with home maintenance.
+They could also help with home maintenance.

 Hot water bottles

 When you’re filling your hot water bottle, allow the water to cool slightly.
-Don’t use boiling water or water from the hot tap as this can cause the rubber to perish.
+Don’t use boiling water or water from the hot tap as this can cause the rubber to wear away.
 Take care when you’re filling it - it may help to cover the hot water bottle with a towel to avoid burns.
-Only fill it two-thirds and expel the air.
+Only fill it two-thirds and push out the air.
 Empty the hot water bottle when it’s not in use.